feel-co/hjem/docs/inputs/extending.md

   inputs = { /* ... */ };
   outputs = {self, ...}: {
     hjemModules = {
-      my-fzf-module = ./modules/fzf.nix; # The name is once again arbitary. default = self.hjemModules.my-fzf-module; # You can set a default.
+      my-fzf-module = ./modules/fzf.nix; # The name is once again arbitrary. default = self.hjemModules.my-fzf-module; # You can set a default.
     };
   };